 To assess your mobile app experience, you need to measure it.
 The most obvious choice will be quantitative data coming from your app analytics and session tracking.

-Nonetheless, there is a so-called golden business standard for mobile app KPIs, you should be following no matter the industry you’re in.
+Nonetheless, there is a so-called golden business standard for mobile app KPIs you should be following no matter the industry you’re in.

 1. User acquisition metrics

-The number of times your app is downloaded is a fundamental metric that indicates its reach and popularity.
+💾Downloads The number of times your app is downloaded is a fundamental metric that indicates its reach and popularity.
 However, downloads alone don’t provide a complete picture of user engagement.

 2. User engagement metrics

-Session length shows the average duration of user sessions in your app.
+⏱️Session length Session length shows the average duration of user sessions in your app.
 Longer sessions typically mean that users find value in the app and are engaging deeply with its content.

 3. User retention metrics

-Churn rate is the percentage of users who stop using your app after a certain period.
+❌Churn rate The churn rate is the percentage of users who stop using your app after a certain period.
 A high churn rate means that users don’t find lasting value in the app, which can be a sign of poor user experience or unmet needs.

-These metrics track the number of unique users who engage with your app on a daily or monthly basis.
+🗓️Daily/Monthly Active Users (DAU/MAU) These metrics track the number of unique users who engage with your app on a daily or monthly basis.
 A high DAU/MAU ratio suggests strong user retention and loyalty, while a low ratio may indicate issues with the overall app experience.

 4. User conversion metrics

-The number of in-app purchases reflects the revenue generated from users making purchases within the app.
+🛒In-app purchases The number of in-app purchases reflects the revenue generated from users making purchases within the app.
 It’s a critical indicator of how effectively your app monetizes its user base.
 Tracking in-app purchases helps you understand the effectiveness of your app’s monetization strategy.

-For mobile apps that rely on advertising revenue, tracking ad clicks is essential.
+🖱️Ad clicks For mobile apps that rely on advertising revenue, tracking ad clicks is essential.
 This metric shows how often users interact with ads within your app.

 Just remember, although higher ad click rates can lead to increased revenue, it’s important to balance this with user experience to avoid making the app feel too cluttered with ads.